Installing and configuring the connector using SQL commands¶

 You can configure the Snowflake Connector for ServiceNow®V2 to use OAuth for authenticating to the ServiceNow® instance:

-In ServiceNow, you must set up the instance to support using OAuth with the code grant flow.
+In ServiceNow, you must set up the instance to support using OAuth with the authorization code grant flow.

 In the Snowflake Connector for ServiceNow®V2: